Derrick Morgan: Biography

 In the mid-1960s, when ska evolved into rocksteady, Morgan continued to release top quality material, including the seminal rude boy songs, "Tougher Than Tough", "Do the Beng Beng", "Conquering Ruler", and a cover of Ben E. King's soul hit, "Seven Letters".
 Produced by Bunny Lee, "Seven Letters" is often cited as the first true reggae single.
 In 1969 Morgan recorded the skinhead anthem "Moon Hop" (on Crab Records).
 However, failing eyesight then forced him to give up regular stage appearances.
-Morgan still performs occasionally at ska revival shows across the world – often backed by the guitarist Lynn Taitt.
 He remained popular in Jamaica and the UK into the early 1970s, and has lived primarily in the UK or the US since the late 1960s.

-With reggae music's significant popularity of reggae in the UK in the late 1960s and early 1970s, British reggae label Trojan Records created a subsidiary, Song Bird, to issue Morgan's productions.
-The label issued 75 singles between 1969 and 1973.

 Morgan has written several songs that have won the Festival Song Contest for other artists, including "Jamaica Whoa" (1998, Neville Martin), "Fi Wi Island A Boom" (2000, Stanley Beckford), and "Progress" (2002, Devon Black).

 In July 2002 in Toronto, Ontario, Canada, a two-night "Legends of Ska" concert was held.
 Reuniting were The Skatalites, Lloyd Knibb, Rico Rodriguez, Lloyd Brevett, Lester Sterling, Johnny Moore and Lynn Taitt; along with Prince Buster, Alton Ellis, Owen Gray, Lord Creator, Justin Hinds, Derrick Harriott, Winston Samuels, Roy Wilson, Patsy Todd, Doreen Shaffer, Stranger Cole, Lord Tanamo, and Derrick Morgan.
 In 2007, Morgan appeared on the bill at the annual Augustibuller music festival.
 His song "Tougher Than Tough" was featured in the video game Scarface: The World is Yours.

-Morgan retired from the music industry because of illness in the 2010s, but returned in 2016 to collaborate with Kirk Diamond on a remake of Morgan's song 1960s "Conqueror".
+Morgan continued to perform occasionally at ska revival shows across the world, often backed by the guitarist Lynn Taitt until the latter's death in 2010.
+He retired from the music industry because of illness in the 2010s, but returned in 2016 to collaborate with Kirk Diamond on a remake of Morgan's song 1960s "Conqueror".

-Morgan headlined the Supernova International Ska Festival, in Fredericksburg, Virginia from May 27 to 28, 2017.
+Morgan headlined the Supernova International Ska Festival, in Fredericksburg, Virginia from 27 to 28 May 2017.